oasis-tcs/openc2-jadn/jadn-v2.0.md

 packages by their qualified names.
 An individual Schema instance is called a "package" because it is an instance, not a Type, and to distinguish it from an "application schema" that is the set of packages in an information model.
-* There is no "information model" type containing or naming a set of schema packages.
+* There is no "information model" type containing or assigning a name to a set of schema packages.
 Applications load relevant package(s) plus any additional packages needed to resolve type references.

 [Section 3](#3-schema-packages) defines schema packages and metadata.  \
 [Section 4](#4-jadn-types) defines the JADN core types.  \
 [Section 5](#5-extensions) defines shortcuts that make type definitions more convenient without affecting meaning.  \
 [Section 6](#6-serialization-and-data-formats) discusses using encoding rules to define concrete data formats.  \
-[Section 7](#7-alternate-schema-representations) describes some non-normative alternate JADN schema formats:
+[Section 7](#7-alternate-schema-representations) describes non-normative alternate JADN schema formats:
 * a text-based information definition language (IDL) defined and validated by a language grammar
 * property tables used in protocol or document format specifications
 * entity-relationship diagrams (ERDs) used for data modeling